Image

 Maria Corina Machado

-Leader of the Venezuelan Democratic Movement; Nobel Peace Prize Laureate
+Leader, Venezuelan Democratic Movement; Nobel Peace Prize Laureate

 María Corina Machado is the leader of Venezuela’s democratic movement and a key figure in advancing the country’s political and economic transition.
 In October 2023, she won the opposition primaries with 92% of the vote, uniting a broad coalition around a platform centered on institutional restoration, rule of law, and economic openness.
 She subsequently led the national campaign that secured a decisive electoral mandate for democratic change in 2024.